-Anchored by our two annual fundraisers, the Lions Leap in September and the Black and Gold Pride, the St. Giles Development Office is projected to raise close to $300,000 for the school this year.
-Members of the Sr. Marie Imelda Society continue to renew their memberships throughout the year; these families/individuals make contributions totaling $1,000 or more within a school year and will be recognized at our annual reception in November.
+Anchored by our two annual fundraisers, the Lion's Leap in September and the Black and Gold Pride in March, the St. Giles Development Office is projected to raise close to $300,000 for the school.
+Members of the Sr. Marie Imelda Society continue to renew their memberships throughout the year; these families/individuals make contributions totaling $1,000 or more within a school year and are recognized at our annual reception in November.
 The Development office also conducts a mailed annual fund campaign targeting alumni and parent donors who are able to make smaller donations.
-This mailing raises funds toward both the Fundraising budget and the Tuition Assistance budget, based on donor preferences.
+This mailing raises funds toward both the fundraising budget and the tuition assistance budget, based on donor preferences.

 In addition to supporting these important fundraisers, the Development Committee works with the Development office to plan activities that advance the mission of St. Giles School: to build connections and extend our outreach to both alumni and the community.
-The St. Giles School Alumni Network Facebook page has seen a huge jump in “likes” this past school year, (and, along with Constant Contact e-mail newsletters,) we have been reaching an increased number of alumni with updates of what’s happening at St. Giles today as well and looking back to days gone by with regular postings of photos from the Development archives.
-In May, the Development Committee will work with the PTO to host our ever-popular Grand People Day here at the school.
+Through the St. Giles School Alumni Network Facebook page and MailChimp e-mail newsletters, we have been reaching an increased number of alumni with updates of what’s happening at St. Giles.
+In Spring, the Development Committee works with the PTO to host our ever-popular Grandparents' Day.
 In late May, we will again welcome our soon-to-be alums, the 8th grade graduates, with a special celebration featuring several St. Giles graduates who will talk about their memories as students here and why — decades later — they continue to support and remain connected to the school.

 The Technology Committee reviews and plans for future technology at the school.
 The Committee reviews outside technology providers and the progress of open projects; assists in soliciting bids for contracted services; assesses technology needs and challenges of the faculty; and assesses the overall technology needs at the school to prioritize purchases and future upgrades.
 The Committee also assists in the implementation and evaluation of new initiatives such as the junior high one-to-one iPad initiative.